IanBelicina/wheel-works/README.md

-# CarCar
+# WheelWorks

 An application to help automobile dealerships track their sales, service appointments, and inventory.

 Team:

-* Munti Kehase - service microservice?
+* Munti Kehase - Service microservice
-* Ian Belicina - Sales microservice!!!
+* Ian Belicina - Sales microservice

 ## How to Run this App